-There were no new side effects.
+All side effects that happened to patients were already known - no new side effects were found.
 Side effects were treated, and most disappeared after the treatment was over.
 One possible long-term side effect of T is called "neuropathy" which causes tingling or pain in the hands and feet.

-This study will be reviewed in the future to find out if people in one of the groups live longer, and more information about side effects will also be available.
+The patients in this study will be followed to find out if people in one of the groups live longer, and to learn more about side effects.